robbobfrh84/lab/tinkering/maps/states/README.md

     - show header full name sqm = "Total Square Miles"
   - White is too white.
 Our white lines, around states, buttons are kinda "Stingy" let's take this moment to create a /css and break apart and add _vars.css and add white.

-### Misc...
-MVP
-- Add a number count column, that can be reversed so that the states that show up are added to the top NOT bottom.

 ### 🟡 MVP - Group Map Builder
 - Clean Framework: resizing, framing, zooming, transitions, hovers.
 - Title Info button(top right): Modal with content/directions/examples/links etc...
 - Lists (Groups) Section(s):
 - Post:
+  - Add README.md overview in `states1`.
+This one is at a higher level.
   - Copy/Paste into `posts/blog/states1`
   - Add a Substack subscribe box at bottom with message about "Subscribe to... for more updates and more interactive data, games and other web apps.
 Also, I create and write about open-source Software Development."

+### Misc...
+MVP
+- Add a number count column, that can be reversed so that the states that show up are added to the top NOT bottom.

 ### MVP - Download .csv (or .xml/google sheet) & Png & Svg
 - Create new folder `states2`